photoprism/photoprism-docs/docs/developer-guide/api/index.md

 ↪ <https://demo.photoprism.app/.well-known/openid-configuration>

 !!! note ""
-    Full support for OpenID Connect (OIDC) is planned for a future release and not yet available.
+    Support for [OpenID Connect (OIDC)](https://github.com/photoprism/photoprism/issues/782) is planned for a future release and not yet available.